Updated March 31, 2026

 - Workers' compensation is required in Virginia for businesses with 2 or more employees, with exemptions for sole proprietors, partners, corporate officers, and farm laborers.

-- Virginia requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect how EV charging installers qualify for shop, yard, or office space.
+- Most commercial leases in Virginia require proof of general liability coverage, which can affect how EV charging installers qualify for shop, yard, or office space.

 - Coverage buyers should verify whether their policy includes general liability, professional liability, and inland marine protection for tools, mobile property, and equipment in transit used on EV charger installs.